desihub/tutorials/README.md

 ```

 Login at https://jupyter.nersc.gov and enter your credentials and OTP.
-Then, click on shared Cori icon and wait for your server to spin up.
+Then, click on the Cori Shared CPU Node "Start" button.
-Click on the kernel you created (i.e. 19.2) and browse to wherever you
+In the file browser on the left, navigate to wherever you cloned the
-cloned the tutorials repository using the menu on the left.
+tutorials repository.  (`$HOME/desi/git/tutorials` in the above commands).
-(`$HOME/desi/git/tutorials` in the above commands).
 Click on a tutorial to try it out.

 # Menu of tutorials